-Conclusion
+6 Conclusion

 In this paper, we have presented "SETH" - a hardwired implementation of the Information Dispersal Algorithm.
 SETH allows the real-time dispersal of information into different pieces as well as the retrieval of the original information from the available pieces.
 SETH accepts a stream of data and a set of "secret keys" so as to produce the required streams of dispersed data to be stored on (or communicated with) the different machines.
 SETH might as well accept the streams of data from the different machines along with the necessary controls and keys so as to reconstruct the original information.
-The design of SETH involved finding efficient techniques for computing using IPA.
+The design of SETH involved finding efficient techniques for computing using irreducible polynomial arithmetic.
 In particular, we have outlined general methods for addition and multiplication in these systems.
+SETH was designed using the Berkeley MAGIC layout software.
+The design was tested using ESIM and SPICE simulators [BMS:88].
+The chip was fabricated by MOSIS on a 3-micron SCMOStechnology process.
+Twelve packages were returned and the functionality of the chip was verified.